Is It Okay to Joke During An Interview in 2023?

 How do you know if your joke will be appreciated?

 You should analyze conversational patterns and body language.
-It’s usually reasonable to assume that a suitable joke will be well received if the interviewee is engaging in discussion and not just focused on getting things done.
+It’s usually reasonable to assume that a suitable joke will be well received if the interviewee engages in discussion and not just focuses on getting things done.

 If not, try throwing out a light quip to see how it goes.
 If there is a noticeable chill in the air, be ready to rein it in and adhere to a more thoughtful approach.